russellhunt83/demo_data_platform/README.md

   Semi transformed wide data sets in parquet format
    - Mart <br>
    Business data presented and available in

-- __Lambda Integrated API Gateway__<br>
-Acts as callback for external live streaming data from external third party providers.
-The provided Swagger documentation in `/docs` provides examples of how to post payloads to this endpoint.

-- __SQS__ <br>
-The Real-time API Gateway pushes batches of messages to SQS for cold path systems delivery to the `/inbound` prefix of S3

-- __SQS Subscriber Lambda__<br>
-Processes batched real-time data into S3 batches for analysis.

 ---

 ## Operational ETL Code